ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 2. Run powershell script:

-The script was run within the DC, populated the `USERS` group.
+The script was run within the DC and populated the `_USERS` group.

 ## Client Testing